instructlab/taxonomy/README.md

                 └── one_line
                     └── qna.yaml
 ```

+## Dynamic `qna.yaml` generation

+For some skills, it may make sense to instead generate `qna.yaml` files
+programmatically.
+In this case, instead of manually defining a `qna.yaml` file,
+you can provide a `Containerfile` that, once built, could be executed to
+produce the intended `qna.yaml` file.

+The interface of a dynamic `qna.yaml` generator is as follows:

+- The taxonomy file is a `Containerfile` (or `Dockerfile`).
+- The container should define a `CMD` command that, once executed, will put the
+  intended `qna.yaml` file under `/out/qna.yaml` location.
+- The CLI will then run the generator, then use the resulting `qna.yaml` file
+- as a seed input, as usual.

 ## Contribute knowledge and skills to the taxonomy!

 The ability to contribute to a large language model (LLM) has been difficult in no small part because it is difficult to get access to the necessary compute infrastructure.